Dites33/AA/README.md

 For the Boxed edition:

 Copy the "Livrees Azgharie Airlines" folder into your community package folder.
-It is located in: C:\Users\[YOUR USERNAME]\AppData\Local\MSFSPackages\Community.
+It is located in: %localappdata%\MSFSPackages\Community.
 If the above methods do not work:

 You can find your community folder by going into FS2020 general options and enabling developer mode.
 You will see a menu appear on top.
 Go to tools and virtual file system.
 Click on watch bases and your community folder will be listed in one of the folders.